Stillaguamish Tribe of Indians: History

 In 1855, the Stillaguamish were party to the Treaty of Point Elliott, alongside many other Puget Sound peoples.
 The Stillaguamish were listed on the treaty as the Stoluck-wa-mish River Tribe.
 Although the treaty promised the establishment of a Stillaguamish reservation, one was not established until 2014.
 For this reason, many Stillaguamish remained in their traditional homelands, unrecognized and off reservation lands.

 On January 31, 1953, the Stillaguamish Tribe of Washington wrote and approved their constitution, which established a democratically elected six-member tribal council.

 In 1974, the tribe petitioned for federal recognition, which was achieved on October 27, 1976.

-In 2014, the tribe owned 64 acres of land, which were recognized as a reservation for the tribe.
+The Stillaguamish Reservation was established in 2014 and was composed of 64 acres of land.
+From 2011 to 2026, the tribe purchased 2,000 acres of land along the Stillaguamish River to restore tidal habitats.

 Government

 The administrative duties of the Stillaguamish Tribe are performed by the Stillaguamish Tribal Council, also called the board of directors.
 The tribal council is composed of six popularly-elected members, including a chairman, Vice-chairman, Treasurer, Secretary, and two additional members.

 As of September 2024, the membership of the Stillaguamish Tribal Council is as follows: